Dental Braces - Brace Choices

 If NO TREATMENT is really 'evidently' as good as traditional brace treatment options, as stated above in a major Cochrane review of ALL the published peer-reviewed literature, then why would so many Orthodontists be extracting healthy teeth commonly in such patients today???

-However, fortunately for patients, clinicians and COMMON SENSE there is a credible alternative known as BEST Evidence Based Medicine, as promoted by the Cochrane Collaboration to overcome the above typical research limitations, which states that the BEST outcomes are achieved by EQUALLY and FULLY considering a combination of 3 major factors - The Clinician's Experience/Opinion + The Patient's Wishes + any Published Evidence.
+However, fortunately for patients, clinicians and COMMON SENSE there is a credible alternative known as BEST Evidence Based Medicine, as promoted by the Cochrane Collaboration to overcome the above typical research-biased limitations, which states that the BEST outcomes are achieved by EQUALLY and FULLY considering a combination of 3 major factors - The Clinician's Experience/Opinion + The Patient's Wishes + any Published Research Evidence.
 See the diagram below which even the published scientific evidence agrees with, for clinical options, in contrast to the current ASA limiting arbitrary position:

-Thus if the published evidence aspect is of poor quality, lacking or where it exists it's inconclusive or not credible, then overall BEST Evidence-based Medicine and Dentistry is dominated by the Clinician's Experience/Expertise and the Patient's Choice/wishes !!!
+Thus if the published evidence aspect is of poor quality, lacking or where it exists it's inconclusive or not credible, then overall BEST Evidence-based Medicine and Dentistry is dominated by the remaining two factors of Clinician's Experience/Expertise and the Patient's Choice/wishes !!!

-This is perhaps better represented proportionately, by the diagram below:
+This is perhaps better represented proportionately, by the informed-funnel diagram below:

 At the SmileSpecialist Centre you'll be pleased to hear we practise BEST Evidence-based Dentistry and consider all 3 aspects equally and fully before making any JOINT treatment decisions with patients, which is why the Examination, discussion and exploration visit with Dr.Kilcoyne is SO important, to reach a Co-decision between us as to what best meets your needs overall and evidently at best practise EBD levels for 2017 onwards.